JudySenyacen/not_everyone_ages_gracefully/docs/elspub/secciones/modelo.typ

 $$
 `)

-Cuando $lambda = 0$, la pensión depende enteramente del historial salarial.
-Durante la fase de retiro de la trabajadora $j gt.eq j_r $, los puntos salariales quedan constantes y la pensión se calcula como
+When $lambda = 0$, The pension depends entirely on the worker's salary history.
+During the worker's retirement phase $j gt.eq j_r $, Salary points remain constant and the pension is calculated as

 #mitext(`
 \begin{equation}